 Telfast tablets contain an active ingredient called "fexofenadine".
-It is one of a group of medicines called antihistamines.
+It is in a group of medicines called antihistamines.

 What Is Telfast Used For?

 Telfast 180mg is used to relieve the symptoms of hayfever (seasonal allergic rhinitis) such as sneezing, itchy, watery or red eyes, and itchy, blocked or runny nose.
 Telfast 180mg is also used to relieve the symptoms of urticaria otherwise known as hives or itchy rash.
 It works by blocking the action of histamine which causes these unwanted effects.
-Telfast is a non-sedating antihistamine which means it has been shown not to make you drowsy or slow down your reactions.
+Telfast is a non-sedating antihistamine which means it does not make you drowsy or slow down your reactions.

 Is Telfast Suitable For Me?

 Do not take Telfast, and tell your doctor or pharmacist if:

 - You have had an allergic reaction to fexofenadine or any of the other ingredients in Telfast.
 These are listed below under “What are the ingredients in Telfast?”

 - The expiry date on the pack has passed.
 It may have no effect or an unexpected effect if it is taken after this date.